AlexIoannides/aitoolz/README.md

 - Fully configured code formatting and checking using Ruff and Black.
 - Fully configured static type checking using MyPy.
 - Dev task automation using Nox.
-- Fully configured CI using GitHub Actions.
+- Fully configured CICD using GitHub Actions.

 This is an opinionated setup that reflects how I like to develop projects.
 This can also be called from the command line using the Make Empty Project (MEP) command - e.g.,